List of Power Rangers Ninja Storm characters: Blake Bradley

-His Ranger powers are drained by Lothor using Cam's amulet and are seemingly lost when Lothor is sealed within the Abyss.
-However, in Dino Thunder, the Rangers temporarily regain their powers and fight alongside the Dino Thunder Rangers to fight the combined threat of Lothor and Mesogog.
-After the battle it is revealed that Blake's morpher is depleted, resulting in the permanent loss of his Ranger powers.
+In Dino Thunder, the Thunder Rangers temporarily regain their powers and fight alongside the Dino Thunder Rangers to defeat the combined threat of Lothor and Mesogog.
+After the battle, Blake's morpher is depleted, resulting in the loss of his Ranger powers.
 Despite this, he would appear as part of the Ranger army in Super Megaforce.

 Blake's weapons include a Navy Antler, Thunder Staff, and a Thunder Blade.
 His gear includes a Thunder Morpher and a Tsunami Cycle.
-He pilots the Navy Beetlezord (which is modeled after a Stag Beetle).
 He shared the Serpent Sword Power Sphere with Hunter for their Thunder Megazord.